Developing a Portrait of a Graduate

 This is a seismic shift for traditional schooling.
 Nationally, the response has been to push down expectations to younger and younger students, increase the amount of standardized bubble-sheet testing, and to expand the breadth of curriculum students are expected to know.
 Not to get too semantically snobbish, but notice we used the word “know” instead of “learn”.
 We’ll talk about that later.

-In response to all this change, we initiated a conversation with our community and the charge was clear: students must be able to think critically and creatively, communicate clearly, and collaborate effectively.
+In response to all this change, we initiated a conversation with our community and the charge was clear: students must be able to think critically, solve creatively, communicate clearly, and collaborate effectively.

 “We are what we repeatedly do; excellence then is not an act, but a habit.” -Aristotle